seanox/aspect-js/manual/en/introduction.md

 </body>
 ```

-The Expression Language is temporarily visible, since the renderer only becomes
-active after the page has been loaded.
-Alternatively, the attributes
-[output](markup.md#output) and [import](markup.md#import) can be used, which
+Expressions are interpreted by the renderer that starts after the page is
+loaded.
+Thus, expressions may be visible when the page is loaded.
+Here it is
+recommended to use the attributes [output](markup.md#output) and [import](
-cause a direct output into the inner HTML of the element.
+    markup.md#import), which cause a direct output to the inner HTML of the
+element.

 ```html
 <p output="Today is {{new Date().toDateString()}}